simonbahr/Comic/README.md

-# comic
+# Comic

-##A Lisp-Environment for Inter-Media Composition
+## A Lisp-Environment for Inter-Media Composition

 Comic is still very experimental.